Ganrokh/100-days-of-code/log.md

 ### Day 39: Tuesday, December 4th, 2018

-**Today's Progress:** Built the scorekeepre game in Colt Steele'se course.
+**Today's Progress:** Built the scorekeepre game in Colt Steele's course.

 **Thoughts:** The scorekeeper game was very easy to do.
 Instead of strictly coding along, I tried to do the whole thing before starting the video.
 I got pretty far, except for a couple snags (mainly with setting the winning number).
 Overall, though, I simply supplemented it with my code.
 DOM Manipulation really is easy to pick up.

+### Day 40: Wednesday, December 5th, 2018

+**Today's Progress:** More DOM manipulation practice.

+**Thoughts:** I have the hang of DOM manipulation, mostly.
+The idea that you need to use a loop to apply DOM (is that the correct term?) to several elements is a bit weird, though.